Comprehensive Deductible: How to Choose the Right Amount

 You can set different amounts for each.
 For example, you might carry a $500 comprehensive deductible and a $1,000 collision deductible — keeping comprehensive claims affordable since events like theft or hail are often unavoidable, while accepting more risk on collision where your driving behavior plays a role.

-Comprehensive coverage typically costs significantly less than collision — in some cases just one-third of the collision premium — which means adjusting the comprehensive deductible has a smaller effect on your overall bill.
+Comprehensive coverage typically costs significantly less than collision — in some cases just one-third of the collision premium — which means adjusting the comprehensive deductible alone has a smaller effect on your total bill.
+Learn how collision coverage works alongside comprehensive to build a balanced deductible strategy.

 Pincher's Pro Tip